 See also:

-A Winter Visit to the South Coast of Iceland- all the way to Jökulsárlón Glacial Lagoon
+A Winter Visit to the South Coast of Iceland - all the way to Jökulsárlón Glacial Lagoon

 Icelandic horses by Kvernufoss

-Horses, in their winter outfit, so to speak, were grazing in the golden winter sun while we were hiking to the waterfall, which made it much more magical.
 It was very cold, windy, and icy, so the hike took longer than usual as we did not want to slide into the river.
+There was an intense icy flurry, which at one point almost blew me into the gorge.

-It is not possible to walk behind this waterfall in the wintertime when there is ice and snow as it is way too slippery - plus a great risk of icicles falling on one's head!
-We saw several icicles falling down from the cliffs during our visit.
+It is not possible to walk behind this waterfall in the wintertime, when there is ice and snow, as it is way too slippery and poses a great risk of icicles falling on one's head!

 It was -10 degrees C plus wind, and I was all red in the face, as my cheeks were frozen

-It was her first time by the waterfall and we sat there alone totally mesmerized by it.
+It was her first time by the waterfall, and we sat there alone, totally mesmerized by it.
 Yet we were so close to hundreds of travellers visiting Skógafoss.
-It was calm at the end of the gorge, but all of a sudden Kvernufoss changed and became triple in size, scaring us so we jumped up and ran away.
-Kvernufoss waterfall doubled in size

-Kvernufoss waterfall doubled in size
+Kvernufoss waterfall doubled in size, so we ran away

-There must have been a sudden swirl-wind that changed the appearance of Kvernufoss making it look huge!
+There must have been a sudden swirl-wind that changed the appearance of Kvernufoss, making it look huge!
 We did not want to get wet in such cold weather, so this was the end of our visit on this frosty November day.

-This is a lovely area to visit, do pay Skógar museum and Skógafoss waterfall a visit as well.
+This is a lovely area to visit, do pay the Skógar museum and the Skógafoss waterfall a visit as well.
 Here you will also find restaurants and lodging.
-I have stayed several times at the Hotel Edda at Skógar and also at Hotel Skógar, about which I have written another travel-blog.

 The beautiful Skógafoss and the troll

-To reach this area on your own you can rent a car in Reykjavík and drive there in a couple of hours.
+To reach this area on your own, you can rent a car in Reykjavík and drive there in a couple of hours.
 There are many beautiful sights on the way.

-Skógasafn Museum is approximately 148 km southeast of Reykjavík, accessible by following ring-road 1 south, then driving up a road named Skógar.
-Turn right for Skógasafn Museum and you will find the beginning of the hike to Kvernufoss behind the museum.
+Skógasafn Museum is approximately 148 km southeast of Reykjavík, accessible by following Ring Road 1 south, then driving up a road named Skógar.
+Turn right for Skógasafn Museum, and you will find the beginning of the hike to Kvernufoss behind the museum.

 Here you can see the location of Kvernufoss on the map - GPS: 63° 31'44"N, 19° 28'53W.